Axial flow valve

-The axial flow valve, or Thayer valve, is a brass instrument valve design for trombone F attachments, patented in 1978 by Orla Ed Thayer.
-Designed with assistance from Zigmant Kanstul to replace the traditional rotary valve, it was a revolution in trombone valve and instrument design.
+The axial flow valve, or Thayer valve, is a brass instrument valve design patented in 1978 by American inventor Orla Ed Thayer.
+Designed with assistance from instrument maker Zigmant Kanstul, it was originally intended to replace the traditional rotary valve on the French horn, but instead revolutionized the design of trombone valve attachments.
 Combined with open-wrap tubing, it eliminates the impedance caused by tight tubing bends, improving the airflow through the instrument and the open "feel" perceived by the player.

 Problem

 When engaged, a rotary valve deflects the air flow through extra valve tubing, using tight, small radius bends of at least 90° angles, leading to a stuffy response and audible tone colour changes, compared to the "open" instrument.

-These drawbacks are especially noticeable on the trombone, since its characteristic timbre results directly from its cylindrical bore and almost completely straight construction.
-Valve tubing aside, there are only two bends, one each in the slide and bell section.
+These drawbacks are especially noticeable on the trombone, since its characteristic timbre results directly from its cylindrical bore and almost straight construction with only two bends (not counting the valve tubing).
 In contrast, the distinctly softer sound of other brass instrument families like the horns, saxhorns, and tubas is at least partially a result of their conical bore and their intricate construction with many bows and bends.

 The change in timbre and response in the valve section was also made more pronounced by the wrap of the valve tubing, traditionally in several tight loops to fit the length of tubing within the bell section, that was the norm until the 1980s.